Mdavid508/Mdavid508/README.md

 - 👋 Hi, I’m @Mdavid508
 - 👀 I’m interested in web development, mobile development as well as User experience and User Interface Design.
-- 🌱 I’m currently learning html, css , Vannial javaScript and Php.
+- 🌱 I’m currently learning HTML, CSS , Vannila javaScript and Php.
 - 💞️ I’m looking to collaborate on web development projects especially designing the UIs and developing the front end design of websites.
 - 📫 How to reach me through my email address mugodavid317@gmail.com